LA Shorts Fest: Prestige

 According to Film Festival Life, LA Shorts Fest is the only film festival with seven award categories recognized by the Academy Awards.
-It reported this year that a total of 44 LA Shorts Fest winners have progressed through to become Academy Award nominees, with 14 filmmakers taking home an Oscar.
+It has reported that a total of forty-four LA Shorts Fest winners have progressed through to become Academy Award nominees, with fourteen filmmakers winning an Oscar.

 Honorees

-The festival has honored Charles Chaplin, Harold Lloyd and Robert Wise.
+The festival has honored Charles Chaplin, Harold Lloyd, and Robert Wise.